KarimKabbara00/DailyVibe/README.md

 Note: The frontend directory is only to see the ReactJS code.
 The SPA static files are hosted by Django.

+1. Download the code.

+1. Extract the files.

-1. Open your CLI
+1. Open your CLI.

 1. Navigate to /daily_vibe

-1. Run the following command
+1. Activate the shell:

         pipenv shell

+1. Install dependencies:

+        pipenv sync

 1.  navigate to /daily_vibe/backend, then run